brigadecore/brigade/docs/topics/github.md

 ```

 The rest of the `brigade-github-app` chart values can either be placed under the key of the same
-name in the main `brigade-values.yaml` file for the Brigade chart, or they can be placed in a separate yaml
+name in the main values file for the Brigade chart (here called `brigade-values.yaml`), or they can be
-file.
-Though, if the latter, be sure all of the configuration is still under this sub-chart's name,
+placed in a separate yaml file.
+If the latter, be sure all of the configuration is still under this
-like this:
+sub-chart's name, like this:

 ```
 $ cat brigade-github-app-values.yaml